Skip to main content

 Explore Our Thalli-Hosur Projects

-One Acre Farms has sold four projects in the Thalli-Hosur corridor since 2014 — all now sold out with demonstrated appreciation.
-A new project in Thalli is currently on waitlist.
+One Acre Farms has sold four projects in the Thalli-Hosur corridor since 2014 — all now sold out.
+Historical price or resale examples require dated supporting evidence.
+The upcoming Thalli project is currently waitlist-only with no published current price.

 Geography: Where the Corridor Is and Why It Matters